RealLangdonAlger/IP-Adapter-Gallery/README.md

 - **Dynamic Image Processing:**
   On-demand image compression and resizing:
-  - **IPA images:** Resized so that the shortest edge is 512 pixels, then center-cropped to a 512×512 square.
   - **Style, Composition, and Both images:** Downscaled (compressed) for optimized bandwidth.

 - **Infinite Scrolling Gallery:**